Photo: ©Søren Schaper

 Glaciation was much more common in the past when continental ice-sheets spread out across vast regions but glaciers now only account for just ten percent of the global landscape.
 At the same time, glaciers are more common in some places than others and this is especially true in Norway.
 In fact, there are more than 2,500 glaciers in Norway including Svartisen, Folgefonna, and Austfonna (8450km2), which is known as one of the largest in the world.

-But what does glaciation actually look like?
+What does glaciation actually look like?

 When glaciers move over a region, they pluck away at the landscape and remove large chunks of rock.
 At the same time, water melts beneath this glacier and seeps into cracks within the bedrock below.
 Over time, many glacial cycles will eventually carve out U-shaped valleys and the sea will eventually flow down into this valley to create a fjord.